sreenidhiramanuja/Order-Accession-Numbers/README.md

 1. Download the zip or clone the project
 2. Make sure Java 1.8 is installed and configured
 3. Make sure latest Maven is installed and configured
-4. In the command prompt (Windows/Linux) go to the directory where pom.xml file is present
+4. Unzip and in the command prompt (Windows/Linux) go to the directory where pom.xml file is present
 5. You can run "mvn --version" to view maven and Java paths
 6. Run "mvn clean package" to build the project
 7. At the end you should see "BUILD SUCCESS"